If you find any typos, errors, or places where the text may be improved, please let us know by providing feedback using GitHub.

 .
 If you have installed it before, check the current version by going to the menuHelp -> About RStudio

-. - Git: Select the “Click here for download” link.
+. - Git: Select the “Click here to download” link.
 Git is used throughout many sessions in the courses.
 When installing, it will ask for a selecting a “Text Editor” and while we won’t be using this in the course, Git needs to know this information so choose Notepad.

 - Rtools: Version that says “R-release”.
 Rtools is needed in order to build some R packages.
 For some computers, installing Rtools can take some time.